petercsiba/supawee/README.md

 BEWARE: This performs one *terrible hack* including dropping local temp table `public.users` to generate `auth.users`.

-## Possible Future Things:
-- Understand if async and connection pooling work well with this
-  - Supabase has connection pooling: https://supabase.com/docs/guides/database/connecting-to-postgres#connection-pooler
-  - There is peewee async for some reason: https://peewee-async.readthedocs.io/en/latest/
-- Look into FastAPI template to maybe support that too https://github.com/AndyPythonCode/FastAPI-crud-with-peewee/tree/main/backend

-### !!
-DO NOT USE ON YOUR PRODUCTION DATABASE !! ###

-## Requirements

-- `psql` installed
-- can run `python -m pwiz ...`

 ## Installation
 Install SupaWee using pip:

 ```shell